wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.7.5 =
+* [New] Updated the tracking script to handle events triggered by external libraries, like the (Vimeo API)[https://github.com/vimeo/player.js/#events].
+Thank you, Max.
+* [New] Added new operator "included_in_set", which allows you to list multiple values to match against, when composing a shortcode.
+* [New] Added new option to avoid that Slimstat assigns a COOKIE to your visitors.
+Thank you, [dragon013](https://wordpress.org/support/topic/disable-cookies-2/).
+* [Fix] A bug was preventing the feature to "restrict users" to only see their reports from working as expected.

 = 4.7.4.1 =
 * [Update] The Browscap data file is now loaded only when needed, thus removing its inherent overhead when unnecessary.
 * [Update] The Browscap data file has been updated to the latest version available on their repository (ver 6026).